 Tips for Making a Decision

 In patients with tracheostomies, regular suctioning is the primary defense against infection and clogging.
 A quality suction machine allows the patient to remain healthy and comfortable.
-Portable suction machines can help in the event of an emergency, but may also play a role in daily care depending on where the patient lives and who cares for them.
+A portable suction machine can help in the event of an emergency, but may also play a role in daily care depending on where the patient lives and who cares for them.
 Every agency should have such a machine available.
-For help choosing the right one for your organization, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device
+For help choosing the right one for your organization, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.